sebapersson/petab_sciml/docs/src/format.md

 1. **Data-driven models in the ODE model’s right-hand side (RHS):** In this scenario, the SBML file is modified during import by either replacing a derivative or setting a parameter value to a neural network output.
 In both cases, the neural network input and output variables (as defined in the mapping table) must be assigned in the condition table using the `setNetRate` and/or `setNetAssignment` operator types.

-2. **Data-driven models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly embedded in the observable formula.
+2. **Data-driven models in the observable function:** In this scenario, the neural network output variable (as defined in the mapping table) is directly inserted in the observable formula.
 Meanwhile, the input variables (also defined in the mapping table) are assigned in the condition table using the `setNetAssignment` operator type.

 3. **Data-driven models before the ODE model:** In this scenario, the data-driven model sets constant parameters or initial values in the ODE model prior to simulation.
 The input variable (as defined in the mapping table) can be assigned in the parameter or condition table as a standard constant PEtab variable, and the output variables (as defined in the mapping table) are assigned via the condition table.

 ## Neural Network Model Format

-The neural network model format is flexible, meaning that data-driven models can be provided in any format supported by tools supporting the standard (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
-Additionally, the `petab_sciml` library offers a YAML file format (see below) for neural network models, which can be imported into a suitable library by any tool that supports the standard.

-The reason for this flexibility in neural network model format is because even though the YAML format can accommodate many architectures, some may still be difficult to represent.
-Still, we recommend using the YAML format whenever possible to facilitate model exchange across different software.
+The neural network model format is flexible, meaning that data-driven models can be provided in any format supported by tools compatible with the PEtab SciML format (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
+Additionally, the `petab_sciml` library offers a YAML file format (see below) for neural network models, which can be imported into tools across programming languages.
+The reason for this flexibility in format is that, although the YAML format can accommodate many architectures, some may still be difficult to represent.
+Still, when possible, we recommend using the YAML format to facilitate model exchange across different software.

 Regardless of the model format, to be compatible with the PEtab SciML format a neural network model must include two main parts: